xtekky/gpt4free/README.md

 $ python etc/tool/create_provider.py
 ```
 1. Enter your name for the new provider.
-2. Copy&Paste cURL command from your browser developer tools.
+2. Copy&Paste a cURL command from your browser developer tools.
 3. Let the AI ​​create the provider for you.
 4. Customize the provider according to your needs.